CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 24 hours or less.markdown

 ## Gaming Mouse Design

-Now that I have the mouse I'm going to cannibalize ordered, I can get some of the auxillary pieces started and save myself some time before having to design the PCB + components when the mouse arrives.
+Now that I've ordered the mouse I'm going to cannibalize, I can get some of the auxillary pieces started and save myself some time before having to design the PCB + components when the mouse arrives.

-First, I got to sketching out the adjusted gaming mouse, and logo that will be etched on the back.
+First, I got to sketching out the adjusted gaming mouse and logo that will be etched on the back.

 ![Final Mouse 1]({{site.baseurl}}/assets/img/GamingMouseSketch.jpg)